 You probably at least heard of—or even purchased—the immortal Thigh Master, Gazelle, Ab Lounge, Bowflex, etc.

 However, what happens when you buy this equipment?
 It’s common for many to use it for around six weeks and then stop.
 You get bored, confused and lazy.

 But don’t worry.
 You are just like everyone else.

 The treadmill turns into a clothes hanger.
-The weight bench acts like a table and collects all the other stuff that you have in your basement.
-This is where buyers’ remorse sets in.
-Why did I spend hundreds perhaps thousands of dollars on this attractive piece of equipment, and I don’t use it anymore?
+The weight bench transforms into a table and collects all the other stuff that’s cluttering the basement.
+This is where buyers’ remorse sets in: “Why did I spend hundreds, perhaps thousands, of dollars on this attractive piece of equipment, and now I don’t use it anymore?”

-You mean when I jump on an Ab Lounge and do my five minutes of ab work that I won’t get the “toned abs and flat stomach” like the people on TV?
-I thought that was all I needed to do!
+“You mean when I jump on an Ab Lounge and do five minutes of ab work, I won’t get the “toned abs and flat stomach” like the people on TV?!
+I thought that was all I needed to do!”